CluelessNoob1/Clueless-Game/README.md

 # Clueless-Game
-A Game of Clue For School Project
+A Game of Clue For The Upcoming School Project

 Getting started soon.